ihollander/js-pokemon-search-practice-challenge/README.md

 #### Step 4: Search Pokemon by Name
 ---
 We'd like an easy way to search our list of pokemon.
-When a user types in the `#pokemon-search-input` field, the list of pokemon cards should be updated so it only shows pokemon whose names match the text in the input field.
+When a user types in the `#pokemon-search-input` field, the list of pokemon cards should be updated to only shows pokemon whose names match the text in the input field.

 You should include pokemon whose names are *not* exact matches (for example, if a user types in *char*, the cards for charmander, charmeleon and charizard should all be displayed.